EOS9Cat/documentation/EOS - 'database dirty flag' why and how/EOS - 'database dirty flag' why and how.md

-# Reason and Solution for `the database dirty flag set` and Snapshot Backup/Restore
+# EOS - `the database dirty flag set` why and how

 ## `nodeos` - the right way to start/stop

-We saw lots of different infrastructure architecture of the EOS nodes in  community.
-Most of them are using the `docker` as we are.
-One of the frequently asked questions is that when the node docker is stopped, the node couldn't be restarted properly, the most common error is `database dirty flag set`.
+Most of the EOS node infrastructures in the community are built on top of docker.
+So do we.
+One of the most common and challenging error is `database dirty flag set` when the node instance shuts down.
+This leads to the node unable to restart properly from the previous point due to the broken data integrity.

 ![](./images/shutdown_error.png)

-Referring to our documentation of [How to build BP like a boss (Build Docker Image)]() {{TODO}}, we mentioned the reason that why that error happened and what was the best way to resolve the issue.
+Referring to our documentation of [How to build BP like a boss (Build Docker Image)](https://steemit.com/bitcoin/@eos9cat/how-to-build-bp-like-a-boss-build-bp-docker-image), we mentioned the reason that why that error happened and what was the best way to resolve the issue.

 > **Caveat**
 >